rust-lang/book/src/ch13-02-iterators.md

 <span class="caption">Listing 13-13: Creating an iterator</span>

 Once we’ve created an iterator, we can use it in a variety of ways.
-In Listing 3-5 in Chapter 3, we used iterators with `for` loops to execute some code on each item, although we glossed over what the call to `iter` did until now.
+In Listing 3-5 in Chapter 3, we iterated over an array using a `for` loop to execute some code on each of its items.
+Under the hood this implicitly created and then consumed an iterator, but we glossed over how exactly that works until now.

 The example in Listing 13-14 separates the creation of the iterator from the use of the iterator in the `for` loop.
 The iterator is stored in the `v1_iter`